Network Flow Log Audit with Cilium + CLS

 --set hubble.redact.http.userInfo=true

-hubble.redact.http.urlQuery: Redacts query parameters in URLs.hubble.redact.http.userInfo: Redacts user authentication info in URLs.
+hubble.redact.http.urlQuery: Redact URL query parameters.hubble.redact.http.userInfo: Redact user authentication info in URLs.

-Configure TKE log collection to collect log files from all cilium-agents and deliver them to CLS.
+Configure TKE log collection to collect all log files from cilium-agent to CLS.

 Enable Log Collection

-Before configuring log collection rules, ensure that the cluster has enabled the log collection feature.
-Console path: Monitoring and alarms > Log > Business Logs.
+Before configuring log collection rules, ensure the cluster has log collection enabled.
+In the console, navigate to: Monitor & Alert > Log > Business Log.

 TKE uses the LogConfig CRD to configure log collection rules.
-This method allows quick index configuration and avoids extensive manual operations in the console.
-Use the following YAML:
+This approach allows quick index configuration without extensive manual operations in the console.
+Refer to the following YAML:

 kubectl apply -f <your-logconfig-yaml-file>.